Limited launch: MAY batch, 85% claimed

 8. Strategic Napping

 A 10 to 20 minute nap between 1 PM and 3 PM can restore alertness for the rest of the afternoon.
 The key is keeping it short.
-Anything over 30 minutes risks sleep inertia, that groggy, disoriented feeling that's worse than the tiredness you started with.
+Longer naps can increase the odds of sleep inertia, especially if you wake from deeper sleep, that groggy, disoriented feeling that's worse than the tiredness you started with.

 Set an alarm.
 Don't negotiate with yourself.
 Twenty minutes, then up.
 Napping is one of the most natural ways to get energy without caffeine during the afternoon slump.